-This indicator is important for providing a measure of the proportion of members of key populations who have avoided accessing general healthcare services, HIV testing, HIV medical care and HIV treatment due to fear of stigma and discrimination.
+This indicator is important for providing a measure of the proportion of members of key populations who have avoided accessing general healthcare services, due to fear of stigma and discrimination.
 Related reasons for avoiding such services may include (but are not limited to) the following: a lack (or perceived lack of) confidentiality within health-care settings; negative attitudes and behaviours among health-care providers; and fears of disclosing or hinting at individual behaviours and sexual preference/orientation.